Ifrah-code/QuizzeyBee/README.md

 # QuizzeyBee
-QuizzeyBee is a modern, interactive quiz application built with React.js.
+QuizzeyBee is a modern, interactive quiz application built with Java .
 It allows users to take, create, and manage quizzes seamlessly.
 With an emphasis on simplicity and customization, QuizzeyBee makes learning and testing fun and accessible directly in the browser.

 Features:
 1] User-friendly interface for taking quizzes.